0LNetworkCommunity/seed-peers/README.md

 ```
 $ python ./scripts/check_nodes.py --vfns --update-seed-peers
 ```
+This reads the current VFN set from the chain, excludes unresponsive nodes and writes the result to seed_peers.yml.
 The updated seed_peers.yaml can then be commited back to the repo.